Measuring the tRNA world

-Category: Environment Hits: 5Transfer RNAs (tRNAs) deliver specific amino acids to ribosomes during translation of messenger RNA into proteins.
+Category: Environment Hits: 8Transfer RNAs (tRNAs) deliver specific amino acids to ribosomes during translation of messenger RNA into proteins.
 The abundance of tRNAs can therefore have a profound impact on cell physiology, but measuring the amount of each tRNA in cells has been limited by technical challenges.
 Researchers have now overcome these limitations with mim-tRNAseq, a method that can be used to quantify tRNAs in any organism and will help improve our understanding of tRNA regulation in health and disease.

 Read more https://www.sciencedaily.com/releases/2021/02/210226140455.htm